NaoyaUC/microcms-next-js/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-Installing dependencies:
-- react
-- react-dom
-- next

-added 290 packages, and audited 291 packages in 30s

-51 packages are looking for funding run `npm fund` for details

-found 0 vulnerabilities

-Installing devDependencies:
-- eslint
-- eslint-config-next

-added 173 packages, and audited 464 packages in 20s

-84 packages are looking for funding run `npm fund` for details

-found 0 vulnerabilities

-Initialized a git repository.

-Success!
-Created microcms-nextjs-blog at C:\Users\User\Documents\Pg_practice\microcms-nextjs-blog Inside that directory, you can run several commands:

-  npm run dev
+## Command
-    Starts the development server.
+`npm run dev`  Starts the development server.

-  npm run build
-    Builds the app for production.
+`npm run build`  Builds the app for production.

-  npm start
-    Runs the built app in production mode.
+`npm start`  Runs the built app in production mode.

-We suggest that you begin by typing:

-  cd microcms-nextjs-blog
-  npm run dev